api-platform/core/features/security/README.md

 Incoming content-types validation is ensured by [our "validate incoming content-types" functional test suite](validate_incoming_content-types.md) and [the unit tests of the `DeserializeListener` class](../../tests/EventListener/DeserializeListenerTest.php).

+### Validate response types

+Response type validation is ensured by [our "validate response types" functional test suite](validate_response_types.md) and [the unit tests of the `AddFormatListener` class](../../tests/EventListener/AddFormatListenerTest.php).

 To be continued.